The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

 What to buy as a souvenir in Zadar

 Maraschino – With so much sun and fresh air from the sea and mountains, Zadar produces some of the best cherries in Croatia.
-The company called Maraska is well known for its products made of cherries.
+The company Maraska is well known for its cherry products.
 And their best-seller is a cherry liqueur called Maraschino.
 Try some of their cherry syrups and juices to go alcohol-free.
 You’ll find them in special shops and supermarkets around Zadar.

-Nin Saltern Shop – The nearby town of Nin is home to a saltern in which salt is still produced in a natural and traditional way.
-They have a small souvenir shop in Zadar where you’ll find their products, from different kinds of salts to candies and cosmetics made with salt.
+Nin Saltworks Shop – The nearby town of Nin is home to the saltworks in which salt is still produced in a natural and traditional way.
+They have a small souvenir shop in Zadar where you’ll find their products, from different kinds of salts to candies and cosmetics made with it.

 With so many things to do in Zadar, this town offers something for everyone, especially when it comes to art and culture.
 Have you been to Zadar?
 Do you have any tips to add?
 Let me know in the comments!